 The journey of making progress in life requires being able to see and identify the things that we fear, our reactivity to situations, the beliefs that reinforce our reactivity, and our understanding of why we react to people and situations the way we do.

-The first study began with 500 Enneagram-savvy participants, followed by a control group of 100 participants who were unfamiliar with the Enneagram and the Subtypes.
+This first study began with 500 Enneagram-savvy participants, followed by a control group of 100 participants who were unfamiliar with the Enneagram and the Subtypes.
 The number of participants increased exponentially from 600 participants to thousands, then tens of thousands, and now, hundreds of thousands of international participants.

-It continues to reveal patterns of thinking, feeling, and behaving that shed light on theTritype® added additional nuanced perspectives of the types by identifying the Idealized Images, Core Fears, and Defense Strategies. paved the way for the emergence of It provided an incredible shortcut on the path of personal growth and how to recognize the Blind Spots that are missed.
-Once we accurately identified our Enneagram Type, Tritype®, and Instinctual Stacking, we have access to a detailed map that clearly lays out many of the things we need to see and work with in order to become the happiest and most functional versions of ourselves.
+It provided an incredible shortcut on the path of personal growth and taught us how to recognize the Blind Spots that are missed.
+Once we accurately identify our Enneagram Type, Tritype®, Instinctual Type, and Subtype Stacking Order, we have access to a detailed map that clearly lays out many of the things we need to see and work with in order to become the happiest versions of ourselves.

 Understanding Tritype® enables you to help others feel seen as well as know what they need, how to relate to them in the best way, and how to avoid triggering their unconscious fears and insecurities.